 Dog ownership doesn’t mean your house has to look like a kennel.
 You don’t have to live with blankets on the furniture or squeaky toys and kibble scattered throughout the house.
 You can own a dog, or two, or three and still create a comfortable, functional and stylish space for everyone to enjoy.
 We’ll show you how to create a wonderful and safe home for your pooch without sacrificing your own personal decorating style!

 On the other end of the spectrum, you don’t have to decorate a room just for your dog (although that would be pretty cool!).
-All you need to do is incorporate a few sensible and stylish décor ideas with your beloved pooch in mind.
+All you need to do is incorporate a few sensible and stylish décor ideas with your beloved pooch in mind, without having to send your pooches for dog behavior training.
 Your house will not only be dog friendly, you’ll appreciate the easy care details and chic new look!

 Use Dog-Proof Fabrics